rootesapp/GJZS/docs/en/Developer.md

 ## Application
 ### If you agree to the above content, send your email in the following format:
-- Platform Author Name (e.g., Coolapk/Bilibili): RootES
+- Platform Author Name (e.g., Youtube): RootES
 - Developer/Author of xxx
 - I promise not to upload malicious code